hoangsonww/AI-ML-Classifiers/README.md

 What's even more interesting is that all these classifiers can use your webcam for live testing, video files, or image files!

+Please read this README file carefully to understand how to use each classifier and how to run the main script to choose and run any of the classifiers.
+Happy classifying! 🚀

 ## Table of Contents

 - [Before You Begin](#before-you-begin)